N95 Respirator Information – Literature on Decontamination and Research on New Product Performance by make and model

-Interest in decontamination and re-use of N95 and similarly rated particle filtering masks* designed for single use has skyrocketed due to extraordinary demand that cannot be met during the current COVID-19 pandemic.
-For a decontamination technique to be considered worthy it must satisfy at least 4 criteria.
+Interest in decontamination and re-use of N95 and similarly rated particle filtering face respirator (FFR) masks designed for single use remains high due to sustained unmet demand during the COVID-19 pandemic.

 The IARS contributes more than $1 million each year to fund important anesthesia research.
 Your donation will help support innovative and forward-thinking anesthesia research and education initiatives, all of which are designed to benefit patient care.
 You can feel good knowing that 100% of your donation is directly allocated to research.